Tykzz/grafana-monitoring/README.md

 ## Installation

 1. Adjust `.env` file.
-The IP address to reach the docker host is `172.22.0.1`
+The IP address to reach the docker host is `172.17.0.1` (default docker0 bridge IP)
 2. Start the containers with `docker-compose up -d`
 3. Access Grafana at `localhost:3000`, you can also find InfluxDB Admin Panel at `localhost:8083`
 4. Configure data source in Grafana: